Naturality and mapping class groups in Heegaard Floer homology: Generic 1- and 2-parameter families of gradients

-Notice that, for a fixed choice of $d$ and $v_0$, the space of sutured functions on $(M,\g)$ is convex, hence contractible.
-Furthermore, the space of pairs $(d,v_0)$ is also contractible, though we will always assume implicitly that we are working with a fixed choice $(d,v_0)$.
+The space of sutured functions on $(M,\g)$ is contractible.
+Indeed, the set of sutured functions for a given $f|_\g$ is convex, while the space of possible $f|_\g$ is contractible.
 For a sutured function~$f$, we denote by~$C(f)$ the set of critical points of~$f$; i.e.,

 By conditions~\eqref{item:suturedfn-on-R} and~\eqref{item:suturedfn-on-gamma}, the set~$C(f)$ lies in the interior of~$M$.
 The following definition was motivated by Milnor \cite[Definition 3.1]{Milnor}.